l0kifs/task-context-mcp/docs/BRD.md

 - Real-time collaboration between multiple agents
 - External system integrations (initially)
 - GUI/web interface (MCP server only)
+- **Individual task instance tracking** (this system tracks task TYPES, not instances)

 ---

 ## 4. Use Case Scenarios

-### 4.1 Scenario 1: Working on New Task
+### 4.1 Scenario 1: Working on New Task Type
-**Trigger:** User asks agent to help with a task that doesn't exist in the system
+**Trigger:** User asks agent to help with a task type that doesn't exist in the system

 **Flow:**
-1. User asks agent to help with a task
+1. User asks agent to help with a task (e.g., "analyze this CV for Python developer position")
 2. Agent analyzes task context provided by user
-3. Agent uses task-context-mcp to get list of existing active tasks
+3. Agent uses task-context-mcp to get list of existing active task contexts
-4. Agent analyzes the list and finds no matching task
+4. Agent analyzes the list and finds no matching task context
-5. Agent creates a new task in task-context-mcp
+5. Agent creates a new task context in task-context-mcp (e.g., "CV Analysis for Python Developer")
-6. Agent adds relevant artifacts (practices, rules, prompts) to the new task if available
+6. Agent adds relevant artifacts (practices, rules, prompts) to the new task context if available
 7. Agent implements the task using the artifacts and provides output to user
 8. User reviews the output and provides feedback
 9. Agent analyzes feedback and updates artifacts if necessary (create new or archive existing)